July 8, 2016

 Get In Shape, Girl came with an audio cassette that would shout out the exercises I was to perform with my ribbon.
 In the upstairs hallway of my childhood home, I ran back and forth with my ribbon several times a week for months.
 This product didn’t teach me that exercise is important; it taught me that because I was fat, I didn’t get to have real toys or have real fun.
 Nope.
 Being fat meant that your “play” was exercise.

 But, the diet didn’t work.
 My parents felt it was important to humiliate me for my weight but did not feel it was important to educate themselves on proper nutrition for their children or themselves.
 When I stepped on the scale at the end of school that year, I hadn’t lost any weight.
 Instead, I gained a pound.
 I worked so hard.
-My mother told me my weight was good because at least it was just one pound unlike the other years where I had gained so many.
+My mother told me my weight was good because I gained just one pound unlike the other years where I had gained so many.
 When I got home that day, I put the damn ribbon and the cassette tape in the “garage sale” box.
 End side note

 The gym scale eventually turned into a bathroom scale in my childhood bathroom which turned into my own scale in college and graduate school which turned into a scale at my husband’s house when I moved in.
 That was the end of scales in my life until after the information session.
 We brought a digital scale into our apartment that was not wide enough for me to stand on without squishing myself onto it performing a feat of balance.
 I was too fat to fit on a scale purchased at Target.